 Deep models consist of a large number of different layers: convolutions, max pooling layers, etc. Usually, the layer implementation is assigned to the developers of a particular framework.
-When executing deep models on the CPU using the OpenVINO Toolkit, layer implementation from the Deep Neural Network Library (DNNL, previous name MKL-DNN) is used [8].
+When executing deep models on the CPU using the OpenVINO Toolkit, layer implementation from the Deep Neural Network Library (DNNL, previous name MKL-DNN) is used [9].
 Over time, new models and new layers are developed.
 There is a possibility to extend a set of supported layers.
 The Inference Engine provides API to link dynamic libraries with user layer implementation.
 Thus, the OpenVINO team supports the models, for which the implementation of layers is not available in DNNL.
 An example of such layer is the Non-Maximum Suppression Layer which is the last layer of models based on SSD [2].
 A dynamic library with special layers can be compiled using SSE or AVX instructions to speed up inference.
+The Intel Distribution of OpenVINO Toolkit includes a dynamic library by default compiled using the AVX-2 instructions, and it is possible to compile layers using the AVX-512 instructions.